 It’s hard to be motivated all the time.

 Heck, it can be hard to be motivated even part of the time.
 That’s why a "Power Hour" can come in real handy.

 Challenging situations can beat you down.
-Competitors can beat you down.
-People on your own team can beat you down.
+Competitors can ruin your day.
+People on your own team can wear on you.